-While no device has been proven to prevent epilepsy-related mortality (including SUDEP), the Danny Did Foundation is devoted to seeking out seizure detection and seizure prediction devices - as well as other technologies - that are designed to enable intervention by a caregiver.
+While no device has been proven to prevent epilepsy-related mortality (including SUDEP), the Danny Did Foundation (DDF) is devoted to seeking out seizure detection and seizure prediction devices - as well as other technologies - that are designed to enable intervention by a caregiver.
 Intervention is believed to reduce the risks that accompany epilepsy.
-We present these products for further review and investigation by anyone connected to seizure disorders.
+We list the resources below for further review and investigation by anyone connected to seizure disorders.

 DANNY DID GRANT PROGRAM: If you are seeking funds to help with the cost of a device, review and research the product options below, and then complete our application.
 Note, the DDF does not provide funding support for every system listed below.
 See each product for details to learn more.